skrysmanski/ssh-env/README.md

 Another rule of thumb: **Don't use ssh-env inside of a virtual machine or (Docker/Kubernetes/...) container** - if you're not the only admin on the host machine.

-Windows doesn't have a `ssh` command.
+Windows doesn't have a `ssh` command (no longer true).
 So it may be tempting to use a Docker container or a virtual machine as workaround.

 However, both solutions (VMs and containers) have security problems - because they have security measures to prevent a malicious user from breaking *out* - but (usually) no measures to prevent a malicious user from breaking *in*.
 Any user on a host system can access (e.g. RDP, start/stop/save) any running virtual machine (as far as I know).